marioortizmanero/speedbumpapp.com/content/en/blog/german-translation/index.md

 20. **Huckel**: suggested [on Reddit](https://www.reddit.com/r/germany/comments/1j2gryv/comment/mfrracd/), similar to Hubbel.
 It's slang.

 Lesson learned: get a proper translation service -- even AI doesn't work well enough.
 Or without budget, try asking a friend.
 Though even with proper translation, culture might make it irrelevant.
 It turns out speed bumps aren't all that popular in Germany.
 Munich stopped building them twenty years ago because they were a danger to cyclists and rescue vehicles ([according to Reddit](https://www.reddit.com/r/Munich/comments/1ieicbg/comment/mac76xe/)).

+Also -- today SpeedBump launched on Product Hunt!
+You can give it a vote [here](https://www.producthunt.com/posts/speedbump) :)